NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

             Kerberos as the authentication protocol.
 You then log on locally to Host1 and initiate a live migration of VM1 from VHost2 to VHost1.
-The live migration fails, and you receive an error indicating “No credentials are available in the security package.”
+The live migration fails, and you receive an error indicating "No credentials are available in the security package."
 You want to perform a live migration successfully in your test network so that you will know what is required to use this feature successfully in production.
             You also want to initiate live migrations when you are not